BioIntelligence-Lab/SegViz/README.md

 ## Trained models

-All the trained models are available to download from the `models` folder
+All the trained models will be available to download from the `models` folder soon